jamezilla/PiOscVideoPlayer/README.md

 # Compilation

+This project has c++11 features.
+As of 2014-05-19, raspian doesn't come with a c++11 compiler.
+To get one and set it as the default compiler:

+    $ sudo apt-get install g++-4.7
+    $ sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.6 60 --slave /usr/bin/g++ g++ /usr/bin/g++-4.6
+    $ sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.7 40 --slave /usr/bin/g++ g++ /usr/bin/g++-4.7
+    $ sudo update-alternatives --config gcc

-The build scripts expect a directory layout where openframeworks is a peer folder at the same level as videoPlayerApp.
+The build scripts expect a directory layout where openframeworks is a peer folder at the same level as PiOscVideoPlayer.

-NOTE: the videoPlayerApp folder is not inside the the openframeworks folder (usually two folders deep in "apps").
-If you want to move the videoPlayerApp folder somewhere else you can adjust the OF_ROOT variable in config.make to point to the location of the root of the openframeworks framework source.
+NOTE: the PiOscVideoPlayer folder is not inside the the openframeworks folder (usually two folders deep in "apps").
+If you want to move the PiOscVideoPlayer folder somewhere else you can adjust the OF_ROOT variable in config.make to point to the location of the root of the openframeworks framework source.

 Compiling:

-    $ cd /path-to-videoPlayerApp
+    $ cd /path-to-PiOscVideoPlayer
     $ make

 # Configuration